-Click either Create New or Copy Existing to create a new project from scratch or copy (clone) another project, respectively.
+Select either Create New or Copy Existing to create a new project from scratch or to copy another project, respectively.
 The respective dialog is displayed based on your choice.

 If you are copying an existing project, select that project from the list.
 The next dialog box is prefilled with the settings from the copied project.